Calculate your macros (protein, carbs, fats)

 Are macros more important than calories?

-What's the maximum protein per meal?
+What is the maximum protein per meal?

 The "30g max per meal" myth is outdated.
 Your body can absorb much more.
-Just aim for regular distribution over 3-4 servings a day to optimize muscle synthesis.
+Just aim for a regular distribution over 3-4 servings a day to optimize muscle synthesis.

-Additional tools
+Related tools